Iridescent: A Framework Enabling Online System Implementation Specialization: Evaluation

 \subsection{Runtime Design Exploration}

 \fakepara{\sys enables runtime design exploration.} We show runtime design exploration for TAS~\cite{kaufmann:tas}.
-We setup our experiment with a typical server-client setting, with the server providing an echo service.
+We experiment in a typical server-client setting, with the server providing an echo service.
 The client is multi-threaded and executes an open-loop workload of 64 byte packets.
-Both the server and client are enabled with TAS.
+Both the server and client are TAS-enabled.
 In our experiment, we modify the server-side TAS and measure the throughput of the server side TAS as millions of packets processed per second.
-With \sys we explore different values of the \texttt{rx\_batch} in the TAS source code on the server side. \autoref{fig:tas_adaptation} shows how \sys can automatically select the best-configuration on the server side by automatically exploring the different values of the batch size for different locations in the source code.
+With \sys we explore different values of the \texttt{rx\_batch} in the TAS source code on the server side. \autoref{fig:tas_adaptation} shows \sys automatically determining and then selecting the best-configuration on the server side by exploring the different values of the batch size for different code locations.

-\fakepara{\sys can automatically adapt to changing workloads.} To show that \sys can automatically adapt to workloads, we first use the MMulBlockBench microbenchmark.
-We execute a \sys-enabled version of the function and a non-\sys enabled baseline version.
-In the non-baseline version, the block size $s$ is a runtime parameter.
-In the \sys-enabled version, \sys explores different values of $s$ by specializing the value in the code and converting $s$ into a compile-time constant.
+\fakepara{\sys automatically adapts to changing workloads.} To show that \sys can automatically adapt to workloads, we first use the MMulBlockBench microbenchmark.
+We execute a \sys-enabled version of the function and a non-\sys enabled baseline.
+In the baseline, the block size $B$ is a runtime parameter.
+In the \sys-enabled version, \sys explores different values of $B$ by specializing the value in the code and converting $B$ into a compile-time constant.
 We execute each version with two different workloads in succession, each lasting one minute.
-We measure the overall throughput (executions/s) for both configurations. \autoref{fig:mmul_adaptation} shows how \sys can easily explore the different block sizes and find a performant configuration as compared to the baseline.
+We measure the overall throughput (executions/s) for both configurations. \autoref{fig:mmul_adaptation} shows how \sys explores the different block sizes and finds the most performant configuration compared to the baseline.
 Moreover, \sys can automatically detect the workload change based on the drop in throughput and restart the A/B testing process.